-Microscopic and unfactorized the relativistic distorted wave impulse approximation (RDWIA), initially designed for description of exclusive $(e,e'p)$ data~\cite{Pick, Udias, JKelly} was used ~\cite{BAV1, BAV2, BAV3, BAV4} for calculation of the charged-current (CC) quasielastic (QE) neutrino scattering reduced cross sections as function of the missing nucleon momentum.
-The results were compared with ones obtained from measurements of $(e,e^{\prime}p)$ scattering on oxygen, carbon, calcium, and argon targets.
-It was shown that these cross sections are similar to those of electron scattering data and are in agreement with electron scattering data.
-This approach provides novel constraints on nuclear models of the CCQE scattering and can be applied to test spectral functions and final-state interaction (FSI) employed in neutrino event generators.
-A systematic comparison of the CCQE reduced cross sections calculated within the models employed in the GENIE event generator~\cite{GEN1, GEN2} with ones measured in electron scattering on carbon targets was carried out in Ref.~\cite{BAV5}.
-The goal of the present paper is to test of the GENIE's models against to semiexclusive electron scattering data on oxygen.
-This target is the main detector component in water Cherenkov neutrino detectors and for oxygen there are high-precision data sets with different monochromatic electron beams.
+Microscopic and unfactorized the relativistic distorted wave impulse approximation (RDWIA), initially designed for the description of exclusive $(e,e'p)$ data~\cite{Pick, Udias, JKelly} was used ~\cite{BAV1, BAV2, BAV3, BAV4} for the calculation of the charged-current (CC) quasielastic (QE) neutrino scattering reduced cross sections as a function of the missing nucleon momentum.
+The results were compared with those obtained from measurements of $(e,e^{\prime}p)$ scattering on oxygen, carbon, calcium, and argon targets.
+It was shown that these cross sections are similar to those of electron scattering data and agree with electron scattering data.
+This approach provides novel constraints on nuclear models of the CCQE scattering and can be applied to test spectral functions and FSI employed in neutrino event generators.
+A systematic comparison of the CCQE reduced cross sections calculated within the models employed in the GENIE event generator~\cite{GEN1, GEN2} with those measured in electron scattering on carbon targets was carried out in Ref.~\cite{BAV5}.
+The goal of the present paper is to test the GENIE models against semiexclusive electron scattering data on oxygen.
+This target is the main detector component in water Cherenkov neutrino detectors, and for oxygen, there are high-precision data sets with different monochromatic electron beams.